ncbi/sra-tools/README.md

 using data in the INSDC Sequence Read Archives.

 ### ANNOUNCEMENT:
+NIH has released a request for information (RFI) to solicit community feedback on new proposed Sequence Read Archive (SRA) data formats.
+Learn more and share your thoughts at https://go.usa.gov/xvhdr.
+The response deadline is July 17th, 2020.
+We’d encourage you all to share with your colleagues and networks, and respond if you are an SRA submitter or data user.

+SRA Toolkit 2.10.8

+kproc, fasterq-dump: fixed problem with seg-faults caused by too small stack used by threads
+kdbmeta: allow to work with remote runs kdb, vdb, vfs, sra-tools: fixed bug preventing use of path to directory created by prefetch if it ends with '/' vfs, sra-tools, ngs-tools: report an error when file was encrypted for a different ngc file
+prefetch: print error message when cannot resolve reference sequence vfs, prefetch: download encrypted phenotype files with encrypted extension vdb, sra-docker: config can auto-generate LIBS/GUID when in a docker container

 SRA Toolkit 2.10.5
 sratools: fixed a potential build problem in libutf8proc ncbi-vdb, ngs, ngs-tools, sra-tools: all Linux builds now use g++ 7.3 (C++11 ABI)